 5.12.2 A 10 to 15 air change/hour with 100 percent fresh air is recommended in animal rooms.
 However, consideration should be given to possible heat loads and the number of animals involved.

-5.12.3 The heating, ventilation, and air conditioning (HVAC) system of each room should control the temperature and relative humidity through the building monitoring system (BMS).
+5.12.3 The heating, ventilation, and air conditioning (HVAC) system of each room should control the temperature and relative humidity through the BMS.

 5.12.3.1 In air-conditioned rooms, each animal room should have temperature and relative humidity gauges mounted on the outside wall.